pludoni/slimkeyfy/README.md

-Slimkeyfy
+pludoni Slimkeyfy
 =

+**FORK**

+this is a forked version with various improvements:

+- ruby diff library
+- supports *.vue single file component pug templates
+- tty-prompt library for interactivity
+- option to always use absolute keys
+- improved slim handling:
+  - nested tags: ``div: small Hallo``

+---

 Extract plain Strings from .slim views and Rails controllers to replace them with I18n's t() method.
 Keys with it's translations will be streamed to a YAML file.
 Non english keys get translated with yandex translator gem ( you need to get your api first ).
 Russian keys get transliterated in case API KEY is missed.

 Read more in this blog post: [Phrase Blog: Make your Rails App localizable with Slimkeyfy](https://phrase.com/blog/posts/slim-localize-your-slim-templates-in-a-second-with-slimkeyfy/)